chirrag03/Java-Basics/JVM-Class Loading & Reflection.md

 Why … as class named com.mantiso.Helper.class is in Helper.jar which is kinda folder.
 Which contains com/mantiso/Helper.class .

+**What did we learn :question:**
-So we have seen that java class are compiled using javac command (using a MainFile MentionedMain.java) and compiled into a folder… and run using java command using a Main .class file and classPath where java would find classes needed for our code (which are compiled earlier using javac command).
+We have seen that java class are compiled using javac command (using a MainFile MentionedMain.java) and compiled into a folder… and run using java command using a Main .class file and classPath where java would find classes needed for our code (which are compiled earlier using javac command).

-So Now what else we will study ..
+**What else we will study :question:**

 ClassLoading basics
 Writing our own classloader